-For Levels 0-5 the teacher is assessing the student's ability to identify the characters, setting and events from a narrative text the student is familiar with from multiple read-alouds in class.
+For Levels 0-5 the teacher is assessing the student's ability to identify the characters, setting and events from a grade level appropriate narrative text the student is familiar with from multiple read-alouds in class.

+The teacher must ask questions related to identifying the character, setting, and major events.
 An event is anything that happened in the story.
 Major events are the important events that happened at the beginning, middle, or end.

 For Levels 0-4 students need prompting and support to answer the teacher's questions.

 For Level 5-7 students can answer the questions independently without prompting and support.